Medical device companies exporting devices into the USA must have a US agent to register, but what does an FDA US agent do?

 Below is an example of the “Action Required” email that the FDA sends to FDA US agents immediately after your registration and listing is completed by a foreign firm.

 Your FDA US agent will receive an automated email from the FDA seconds after you complete your registration for an initial FDA establishment registration or the renewal of your FDA establishment registration.
 The agent then has ten (10) days to log in to their FURLS account and confirm that they are willing and able to serve as your company’s US agent.
 The email notifying your US agent includes the following language:

 “If you are the U.S. Agent for this establishment, select “Yes”, and click “Submit”.
 If you are not the U.S. Agent for this establishment, select “No”, and click “Submit”.
 You must confirm you are the U.S. Agent within 10 business days.
 If you do not confirm that you are the U.S. Agent within 10 days, the system will automatically cancel your Receipt Code and remove the U.S. Agent information associated with the foreign establishment.”

 Suppose the agent does not confirm their role within ten business days.
 In that case, the FDA will automatically email your company that the agent did not confirm their role.
-You must resubmit the request for the same person or a new person if you select a more reliable US agent.
+If you select a more reliable US agent, you must resubmit the request for the same person or a new person.

 If you have additional questions or need a US agent, please contact Medical Device Academy.